-If you're looking for an easy homemade costume to make for your kid on Halloween, how about Elphoba?
-Elphoba (EL~fa~buh) was the real name of the Wicked Witch of the West, according to the musical, Wicked.
+If you’re obsessed with Wicked the musical like I am, this DIY Halloween witch hat tutorial is right up your alley.
+In Wicked, Elphaba (EL~fa~buh) was the real name of the Wicked Witch of the West.
 I used her as the inspiration for this Witch Hat to reflect her softer, misunderstood side.
-This free witch hat pattern will fit any child from ages 3 – 8.
+Get this witch hat pattern free here—it will fit any child from ages 3 to 8.

 - 1/2 yard black felt